aralujoseph/alx-higher_level_programming/README.md

-# This README file is for the alx Simple Shell collaboration project
+# This README file is for 0x00.
+Python - Hello, World

-This project is about a Unix shell which is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
-The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

- As a team, we are writing a A simple UNIX command interpreter.
+This project is our first python project on the ALX software engineering journey.

 Below are lists of the required tasks to achieve the objectives: